e0015274/dsp/lessons/install/readme.md

 import sklearn
 ```

-If you get the ### ModuleNotFoundError: No module named 'scipy',
+If you get the "ModuleNotFoundError: No module named 'scipy'",
 ```
 $ pip install scipy
 ```